-By Daniel Archer.
-Last Updated 15th June 2022.
+By Stephen Moreau.
+Last Updated 12th May 2023.
 Unfortunately, moped riders are amongst the most vulnerable groups of road users.
 Motorcyclists, scooter riders and moped riders account for 1% of traffic on the road.
 However, when an accident on a moped, scooter or motorcycle happens, there is no outer shell on the vehicle to protect the rider and take the majority of the impact.
 Therefore, motorcyclists account for 18% of deaths on the road.

 Have you been injured in an accident?
 If the accident was not your fault, you might be eligible to claim compensation for your injuries.
 Whether you suffered minor or severe injuries, UK Law can help you.
 Likewise, if a fatal accident tragically killed your loved one, we could help you understand how to claim compensation on their behalf.

 To begin your claim for a moped, scooter or motorcycle accident today, contact UK Law for your free consultation.
 After that, if you have solid grounds for it, our panel of road traffic accident solicitors could handle your claim.

 - What Is An Accident On A Moped?

 - Can I Claim Compensation For A Moped Accident?

 - Moped Accidents At A Junction

 - I Was Injured In An Accident On A Moped, What Should I Do?